pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/group/cud.rst

 Update a Consumer Group
 -----------------------

-All the fields, other than the id, that are available when creating a consumer group may be updated with this call.
+Metadata about the consumer group itself (not the members) can be updated with this call.
+Consumer members can be added or removed at anytime using the :doc:`membership calls<membership>`.

 | :method:`put`
 | :path:`/v2/consumer_groups/<consumer_group_id>/`